-- The equity cap for new foreign investors should be removed. - Regulation POJK No.39/2020 should be applied to all of Indonesia's trade agreements, including plurilateral arrangements, to allow domestic insurers to choose from a diverse range of competitive, globally diversified reinsurers for their risk mitigation.
+- The equity cap for new foreign investors should be removed. - Regulation POJK No.39/2020 should be applied to all Indonesia's trade agreements, including plurilateral arrangements, to allow domestic insurers to choose from a diverse range of competitive, globally diversified reinsurers for their risk mitigation.

-The RAB also encourages progress in the trade negotiations between the EU and Indonesia, in the spirit of liberalisation of bilateral trade and investment.
+The RAB would also like to see progress made in the trade negotiations between the EU and Indonesia in the spirit of the liberalisation of bilateral trade and investment.

 Insurance Europe's Reinsurance Advisory Board (RAB) is a specialist representative body for the European reinsurance industry.
-It is represented at chief executive officer (CEO) level by the seven largest European reinsurance firms: Gen Re, Hannover Re, Lloyd's, Munich Re, PartnerRe, SCOR and Swiss Re, with Insurance Europe providing the secretariat.
+It is represented at chairman or chief executive officer (CEO) level by the seven largest European reinsurance firms: Gen Re, Hannover Re, Lloyd's, Munich Re, PartnerRe, SCOR and Swiss Re, with Insurance Europe providing the secretariat.
 Through its member bodies, the RAB represents around 60% of total worldwide reinsurance premium income.
 The RAB promotes a stable, innovative and competitive market environment.
 It further promotes a regulatory and trading framework that facilitates global risk transfer through reinsurance and other insurance-linked capital solutions.